eclipse/mosaic.website/content/docs/simulators/network_simulator_cell.md

 point-to-point communication (Unicast), the Downlink supports point-to-point (Unicast) as well as point-to-multipoint (Multicast).

+## Installation

+This simulator does not need to be installed.
+It is delivered as part of the Eclipse MOSAIC-installation package.

 ### CellAmbassador folder structure

 The Eclipse MOSAIC Cell simulator can be configured via three distinct configuration files, which can be